Contact

 Summary

-Microsoft replaces the free CSP grace period with a paid Extended Service Term from April 2026, shifting renewals to a 23% premium model that trades free buffer time for uninterrupted service.
+Microsoft replaces the free CSP grace period with a paid Extended Service Term from 4 May 2026, shifting renewals to a 23% premium model that trades free buffer time for uninterrupted service.

 This is both a price increase and an improvement.
 You lose the free buffer, but you gain protection against service interruption when renewals slip.

-How It Works Today (Before April 2026)
+How It Used to Work (Before May 2026)

-When a CSP subscription expires with auto-renew disabled, customers receive a free grace period (typically 30 days) during which services continue working.
+When a CSP subscription expires with auto-renewal disabled, customers receive a free grace period (typically 30 days) during which services continue working.
 This buffer allows time to sort out renewals, complete approvals, or resolve payment issues.

 The risk: procurement delays, approvals stuck in committee, someone on holiday, or simply forgetting can push you past the grace period into service interruption.